neonwatty/polarize/README.md

 Install the official extension from the [Chrome Store here](https://chromewebstore.google.com/detail/polarize/dngjajbgmgdmdjcckfablmklmmnbnjke?authuser=0&hl=en-GB)!

-## 🛠️ Local Development
+## 🛠️ Local Development Setup

-While Polarize is under review in the Chrome Web Store you can try it out locally by following the steps below.
+You can try out out and extend a local version of Polarize by following the steps below.

 ### 1. Clone the Repository